 - relevant to the job offered

-Your CV is the summary of your professional life.
+Your resume is the summary of your professional life.
 You should include everything that is relevant to your employment or career and nothing that is irrelevant.
 Exactly what you include depends partly on your type of work.
 There are usually 5 general headings of information to include:

 - personal details - name, address, email and telephone number (and sometimes nationality, age/date of birth and marital status)